-- Clear the results and then change the assignment range to be smaller than the source range.
+- Clear the results and then change the destination range to be smaller than the source range.
 Run again and check the results.

-- Clear the results and then change the assignment range to be larger than the source range.
+- Clear the results and then change the destination range to be larger than the source range.
 Run again and check the results.